* Karl Ritter - His Life and 'Zeitfilms' under National Socalism (2014)

 Karl Ritter was the only film director from this era who kept a daily diary and added to it snapshots, telegrams and other ephemera to document his work in the German film industry from his Weimar Era days in silent film through to the end of WWII and beyond.
 His diaries spanned 1911 to 1977.

-Karl Ritter, a pilot, decorated war veteran in both WWI and WWII, a graphic artist, Ufa production leader, film director, script-writer, and early NSDAP member (1925) is without any question the most fascinating Third Reich film director, bar none.
+Karl Ritter: a licenced pilot before WWI; decorated war veteran in both WWI and WWII, a skilled graphic artist, fluent in both Greek and Latin, an Ufa production leader, film director, script–writer, and early NSDAP member (1925) is without any question the most fascinating Third Reich film director, bar none.
 Enter into Karl Ritter's life and you will not be disappointed.
-Third Reich film-making as you have not experienced it before, from the hardest–hitting propaganda film-maker of the Zeitgeist.
+Third Reich film-making as you have not experienced it before, from the hardest–hitting propaganda film–maker of the Zeitgeist.
+Make up your own mind about Ritter and his films!